Professional Development Opportunity Detail Page

 For information about workshop content and logistics, contact Julie Cunningham at email@example.com .
 Julie is Director, Center for Excellence in STEM Education, Central Michigan University.

-The main objective of this Modeling Workshop is to acquaint teachers with all aspects of the modeling method of instruction and develop some skill in implementing it.
+The main objective of this introduction to Modeling Instruction is to acquaint teachers with all aspects of the modeling method of instruction and develop some skill in implementing it.
 To that end, teachers are provided with a complete set of written curriculum materials to support instruction organized into coherent modeling cycles (as described in Wells et al., 1995).
 The modeling cycle is described at http://modeling.asu.edu/modeling-HS.html.

 To develop familiarity with the materials necessary to fully implement them in the classroom, teachers work through the activities, discussions and worksheets, alternating between student and teacher modes.
 Each unit in the course manual includes an extensive Teacher Notes section.
 Throughout the course, teachers are asked to reflect on their practice and how they might apply the techniques they have learned in the course to their own classes.